SuperStani/Telegram-Bot-Base/README.md

-# TelegramBotBase by love from SuperStani
+# TelegramBotBase with love by SuperStani